-3.4.2 BOSCH LED Remote on-board computer
+3.4.1 BAFANG DP E160.CAN on-board computer

 The on-board computer on the handlebars is used as a control panel.
-It controls the system and all indicators on the display screen using six buttons.
+The on-board computer has a display.
+It controls the system and all indicators on the display screen using three buttons.

-Figure 38: Overview of BOSCH LED Remote on-board computer
+Figure 32: Overview of BAFANG DP E160.CAN on-board computer